Hemwati Nandan Bahuguna

 Hemwati Nandan Bahuguna (25 April 1919 – 17 March 1989) was an Indian National Congress leader and former Chief Minister of Uttar Pradesh; he later joined Bharatiya Lok Dal and worked with Charan Singh.

 Personal life

 He was born on 25 April 1919 in Bughani, Pauri Garhwal, Uttarakhand in a Garhwali Brahmin family.
 The family later moved to Allahabad in Uttar Pradesh.

 Little is known about his first marriage.
 His first wife always lived in his native village Bughani as a simple village woman.

-His second wife, Kamala Bahuguna, lived with him in Allahabad and was mother of their three children:
+His second wife, Kamala Bahuguna, lived with him in Allahabad and was the mother of their three children: